Training › Nutrition

 Secondly, you could be more relaxed around nutrition in the off-season and content to eat a similar quantity of food, even without the volume of exercise.
 While this may lead you to gain weight, often endurance athletes err towards being “too light” during the racing season, and consuming more could be beneficial for all-round health.

 Whether training or during holidays, athletes will gain the most benefit, physically, mentally and emotionally, by aiming for a healthy, balanced diet.
 This can help with staying energised, reducing cravings, improving mood and minimising the chances of illness.

 However, a balanced diet, particularly in terms of quantity, also needs to take into account your lifestyle and level of exercise.

 If you want to take a scientific approach, you could use a fitness tracker to record how many calories you burn on a daily basis when in light, moderate and heavy training, and rest days.
-If you also measured your calorific intake by understanding how man calories were in everything you eat and drank, you could then gauge whether to eat more or less.
+If you also measured your caloric intake by understanding how man calories were in everything you ate and drank, you could then gauge whether to eat more or less.

 However, few professional athletes follow this approach, and it presents significant risks.
 As well as being time consuming with inherent inaccuracies, more concerning is the reductionist nature of a ‘calories in versus calories out’ approach, which can form unnecessary guilt complexes around eating.